mbernste/mbernste.github.io/_posts/cell_types_states_and_ontologies.md

 <center><img src="https://oup.silverchair-cdn.com/oup/backfile/Content_public/Journal/database/2020/10.1093_database_baaa073/1/baaa073f5.png?Expires=1617811413&Signature=vgKmvJGJNIfPHi80jk-x~M1omAGqatgvKTdAieh4XFc4RYlNZaGjYnBjnSbAvOrMBPL8JHRDj4Q0oBtTaUGkEG~wmyhGAog7YF~qg3lnpPqHehTDGDbPING5Z85sFyxfNyu73LX38mlzJEm~DdmviENgLOjl8GEwVlTNUzr0rsZA0sK3gC2n9mEStGrBtoJKjNWf2BEhhFBfHGn~KPRLh-NWQFHtfTZgRsNkJpyHlFqNo3tKUyHeWIYWZDTFsgQSKxmt0dZ3HKwq8y4m9I4NaeF3nvrvrT19vzxDTWwI8Gp5yQZpg8aULyS7EthE66FSHkULFYEX3~d2aaA-yy8L3w__&Key-Pair-Id=APKAIE5G5CRDK6RD3PGA" alt="drawing" width="700"/></center>

 Moreover, we now know that cells are actually pretty plastic.
-While skin cells naturally don't morph into neurons, they can be induced to morph into neurons [using special treatments]() in a petri dish.
+While skin cells naturally don't morph into neurons, they can be induced to morph into neurons [using special treatments](https://www.nature.com/articles/nbt.1946).
 Moreover, cells do switch their functions relatively often.
 A T cell floating in the blood stream can "activate" to fight an infection.
 Do we call transient cell states "cell types"?
 Do we include them in our reference?

 Lastly, there is the question of how to handle diseased cells.
 Is a neuron that is no longer able to perform its function still a neuron?
 Do we call a "diseased" neuron to be its own cell state?
 What criteria do we use to label a cell as a diseased cell?